 Learn the Basics

-This article uses an example to introduce three core concepts of Auth0: domains, clients, and connections.
-If you already know what these are you can skip reading it.
+This article uses an example to introduce some core concepts of Auth0: accounts, tenants, domains, clients, and connections.
+If you already know what these are (in the context of Auth0) you can safely skip reading it.

 We will use a very simple example: A company named